-→ Recognised for Implementing the Declaration of Assets Policy
+→ Recognised for Implementing the Declaration of Assets Policy ightarrow Acknowledged for Promoting Integrity by MACC

 The Malaysian Anti-Corruption Commission (MACC) recognised PROLINTAS as one of the few government-linked companies (GLCs) to have implemented the Declaration of Assets Policy.
 This is part of PROLINTAS's proactive approach to promoting the disclosure policy, which has been rolled out to its senior management as the first step before introducing it to all employees.